-Guildhall School offers a host of opportunities for people of all ages to explore music and drama.
+Guildhall School offers a host of opportunities for people of all ages to explore music, drama and production arts.
 Whether you are taking your first steps or aiming to build a professional career, our accessible youth and adult courses will help you pursue your passion as part of a vibrant learning community.

-Supporting creative practitioners & career development
+Supporting creative practitioners & career development gsmd.ac.uk/engagement

-gsmd.ac.uk/engagement